LIN 201 CANADIAN ENGLISH

 5. Comparison with Dialect Topography Results.

 a.
 Using the Dialect Topography website, create a line graph showing the top two responses for this question for the Golden Horseshoe region of Canada.
 If a different region is more comparable to the location where YOU collected data, then also make a line graph for that region.
 You'll probably want to keep Age as the Independent variable on the x-axis of your graph, since that is how your own speakers are grouped.
-Attach the graph(s) to your paper.
+Attach the graph(s) to your paper (or paste them in).
 (Review HW 2 if you don't remember how to make graphs.)

 b.
 With reference to these graphs, compare your own results to the Dialect Topography results.